-The Museum of Liverpool is the newest museum in the city’s catalogue and celebrates the rich culture and history of Liverpool and its people.
-The museum is a must-see for anyone keen to swat up on local heritage. as sporting and creative achievements are recognised.
+The Museum of Liverpool is the newest museum in the city’s catalogue and celebrates the extensive culture and history of Liverpool and its people.
+The museum is a must-see for anyone keen to swat up on local heritage, as sporting and creative achievements are recognised.

 Liverpool Metropolitan Cathedral

 If nothing else, the striking design of this cathedral makes it a rather unique attraction to visit.
-Though the history of this cathedral is more contemporary in comparison to its sister venue at the other end of Hope Street, its gothic revival architectural style makes it visible on Liverpool’s skyline.
+Though the history of this cathedral is more contemporary than that of its sister venue at the other end of Hope Street, its gothic-revival architectural style makes it a standout feature of Liverpool’s skyline.

 International Slavery Museum

-The final Albert Dock attraction on our must-visit list, the International Slavery Museum is a one-of-a-kind tourism experience.
-The only museum of its kind, visitors can explore all aspects of historical and contemporary slavery in a venue which has welcomed 4 million visitors since opening in 2007.
+The final Albert Dock attraction on Culture Trip’s must-visit list, the International Slavery Museum is a one-of-a-kind experience.
+The only museum of its kind, visitors can explore all aspects of historical and contemporary slavery in a venue that has welcomed millions of visitors since opening in 2007.

-Here you’ll be able to stand in the exact same spots where Paul McCartney and John Lennon wrote some of the Beatles’ biggest hits, in two National Trust attractions which have been kept as they would have been in the 1950s and 60s.
+At 20 Forthlin Road and 251 Menlove Avenue, you’ll be able to stand in the exact spots where Paul McCartney and John Lennon (respectively) wrote some of the Beatles’ biggest hits.
+Both homes are now National Trust attractions, and have been kept as they would have been in the 1950s and 60s.

 KEEN TO EXPLORE THE WORLD?